deltaDNA/unity-sdk/README.md

 ### Android Integration

 We provide a Python script to help manage the 3rd party ad network dependencies.
 In `Assets\DeltaDNAAds\Editor\Android`, edit `config.json` to include the networks you wish to integrate.
 Then from the command line run `download.py`.
 This will download and copy the dependent AARs and Jar files into the `Assets\Plugins\Android` folder.
-Unity will pick these up when you build the APK.
+Unity will pick these up when you build the APK.  *Note* the download script will not run properly, contact deltaDNA to get hold of the dependencies.

+## License

+The analytics sources under Assets/DeltaDNA are available under the Apache 2.0 license.
+The SmartAds sources under Assets/DeltaDNAAds are available under deltaDNA's commercial license.